Hard Water: How Hard Water Causes Water Damage

 Hard water can do major damage to the plumbing in our homes.
 These minerals build up in pipes, causing the pipe’s structure to break down.
 As a result, pipes are more likely to leak or even burst.
 A burst pipe can cause a significant amount of water damage.

 Hard water causes water damage by deteriorating your pipes at a much faster rate.
-Hard water also causes water damage when hard water mineral buildup causes blockages in your pipes.
+Hard water mineral buildup causes blockages in your pipes can also lead to water damage.
 Other common places for mineral buildup due to hard water are your toilet and hot water heater.
 A blockage in either can result in significant flooding and water damage throughout your home.

 How to Treat Hard Water